QingyingHe08/TMUAV/README.md

 ### Description

-This dataset contains **568,545 anonymized on-demand delivery trips** from Meituan in a third-tier northern Chinese city.
+This dataset contains **anonymized on-demand delivery trips** from Meituan in a third-tier northern Chinese city.
 The data include encrypted pickup–dropoff locations and detailed timestamps of realized courier deliveries.

 To evaluate potential UAV performance, UAV delivery analogs are constructed by: